 While growing up we used to have Chole Bhature made by my mom.
 Her chole Bhature were exceptionally good.
 Till now I have not come across anyone making it like her.
 I still remember how one of her crew members used to make the dough and then it was kept covered in the sun for the whole day to rise.
 Rising is important because that makes the dough light which is key for making super fluffy Bhatures.
-She always used homemade curd to make the dough and that’s why it didn’t taste heavy like restaurant ones.
-Most restaurants use baking soda but she always used natural products, and just like her even I use yoghurt.

 My husband and kids are ready to eat these any time and recently I had one big fan in my kitty.
 My nephew was visiting us and I have created few of his favourite foods on the menu to cook.
 Somehow I could only make chole Bhature on the day when he was travelling.
 He absolutely loved it and with each and every bite complimented me as well.
 While leaving he even told me to pack few so that he can have those on the flight back home.
 This type of appreciation coming from an eight-year-old was overwhelming for me.
 My sister still complains that he wants the same taste in hers too.

 4 cups - chickpeas soaked overnight and boiled with 2 tea bags and a few whole spices, like Bay leaf - 2, black cardamom-2 ,cinnamon---1 long stick,2-3 green cardamom and few green chillies.

 Discard the tea bags after boiling, putting tea bags is important because we are making Pindy chole and this will give it the desired colour.
 Remove all the whole spices now and strain the water.
 Keep this water aside because we will use this water in chole gravy.

 In a pan add 2 table spoon of oil.

 Add 1 big onion chopped really fine.